AntoninGranados/AntoninGranados.github.io/projects/cloth_dl.md

 <a id="week-20-10-2025"></a>
 <a id="week-27-10-2025"></a>
 ## Week 20/10/2025 - 27/10/2025
 I managed to make a simulation using the SOFA Framework and its Python binding.
-The issue is that I had to make the wind force myself (in Python - which is a bit slow even with numpy vectorization) because I didn't find a simple plugin.
+The issue is that I had to make the wind force myself (in Python — which is a bit slow even with numpy vectorization) because I didn't find a simple plugin.

-We can also see issues on the [video](#demo-sofa) on the edges (they flip and intersect the cloth).
-And some parts look stiffer than others, which might come from the Rayleigh parameters I chose.
+We can also see issues on the [video](#demo-sofa) on the edges (they flip and intersect the cloth), and some parts look stiffer than others, which might come from the Rayleigh parameters I chose.

 <div class="video-container" width="100%">
 <video autoplay loop muted playsinline preload="auto" disablepictureinpicture>